Complaint under section 8(1B)(b)(i) of the Broadcasting Act 198

 Broadcaster’s submissions on orders

 Costs to the Crown are usually imposed to mark a serious departure from broadcasting standards.
-On this occasion, we accept that the breach of Standard 6 was the result of an oversight, rather than any deliberate action on the part of Fair Go or TVNZ.
-TVNZ believed that the complainants were not identifiable, and that therefore the programme could not be unfair to them.
-Given these circumstances, we do not consider that an order of costs to the Crown would be appropriate in this instance.
+We accept that this case involved an unusual exemption to the general right for broadcaster’s to film in public places, and the decision makes our expectations clear in that regard.
+Given the circumstances, we do not consider that an order of costs to the Crown would be appropriate in this instance.

 With regard to legal costs, the Authority’s policy is that costs awards for complainants whose complaints have been upheld will usually be in the range of one-third of costs reasonably incurred.
 This amount may be adjusted upwards or downwards depending on the circumstances.

-The Authority’s policy on Costs Awards5 states that the Authority will consider adjusting awards up, to a sum greater than one-third of reasonable costs, in a number of circumstances.
-Taking into account the fact that we have upheld only one aspect of the complaint, and that TVNZ maintains the breach was not deliberate, we consider that an award of $8,740 is appropriate, being one-third of costs reasonably incurred.
+The Authority’s policy on Costs Awards5 states that the Authority will consider adjusting awards up, to a sum greater than one-third of reasonable costs, in a number of circumstances, including where the complainant was personally and significantly affected by the broadcast complained of, and thus he or she was justified in seeking legal advice to protect his or her interests or reputation.
+In all the circumstances, we consider that on this occasion an award of $7,000 is appropriate, being approximately 45 percent of costs reasonably incurred.

-Pursuant to section 16(1) of the Act, the Authority orders Television New Zealand Ltd to pay to the complainant costs in the amount of $8,740 within one month of the date of this decision.
+Pursuant to section 16(1) of the Broadcasting Act 1989, the Authority orders TVWorks Ltd to pay to the complainant costs in the amount of $7,000 within one month of the date of this decision.

 Signed for and on behalf of the Authority